aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-xps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EMLX to XPS?</h2>

+EMLX is an email file format used by Apple Mail, while XPS is a document format used by Microsoft Windows.
+Converting EMLX to XPS allows users to view and print emails in a format that is compatible with Windows.
+This is especially useful for those who use both Apple Mail and Windows, as it allows them to access their emails on both platforms.

+<h2>How Aspose.Total Helps for EMLX to XPS Conversion?</h2>

-For a Python developer, who is trying to add a EMLX to XPS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
+For a Python developer, who is trying to add a EMLX to XPS conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
 It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
 [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
 It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
 Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word XPS format.
+This process is simple and efficient, and allows developers to quickly and easily convert EMLX files to XPS.

+In conclusion, Aspose.Total for Python via .NET is a great tool for Python developers who need to convert EMLX to XPS.
+It is a full package of various APIs dealing different formats, and provides an easy and efficient way to convert EMLX files to XPS.
+This makes it a great choice for developers who need to quickly and easily convert EMLX files to XPS.

 {{% /blocks/products/pf/feature-page-summary %}}